DamnWidget/SublimePySide/README.markdown

 Then select the type of project you want to create and answer the questions.

 You can also use the Tools menu at the toolbar to create a new project.
+You can configure SublimePySide to always use PySide or PyQt4 in the plugin settings file or just let it asks you when you generate a new project.

 **IMPORTANT**: This plugin use SublimeRope if installed to generate Rope projects in an automatic way.